pytorch/xla/CONTRIBUTING.md

   If you are not prompted to reopen in a container, in the VS Code command pallete, type `Dev Containers: Reopen in Container` to open your workspace in one of our pre-built Docker containers.
 Select the correct container based on your local accelerator.
-If you are unsure, use `tpu-contributor`.
+If you're a Googler, you should use the `tpu-internal` container, which is set up for [bazel remote build caching](https://github.com/pytorch/xla/blob/master/docs/source/contribute/bazel.md#remote-caching) for faster builds.

 * Open a new terminal window in VS Code.
 Since you are running as root in this container, mark the repository directories as safe.
 The commands below assume